Reducibility of self-maps in monoid and its related invariants

 The paper is organized as follows.
 In Section \ref{reducibility}, we explicitly formulate the notion of $k$-reducibility for self-maps in the monoid $\AA^k(X\vee Y)$.
-First, in Lemma \ref{homo_monoid}, we establish a relation between the monoids $\AA^k(X\times Y)$ and $\AA^k(X\vee Y)$.
-This is followed by Corollary \ref{redu_monoid_wedge_product}, where we show that the $k$-reducibility of self-maps in $\AA^k(X\vee Y)$ implies the $k$-reducibility of self-maps in $\AA^k(X\times Y)$.
+First, we establish a relation between the monoids $\AA^k(X\times Y)$ and $\AA^k(X\vee Y)$ and this is followed by a relation of the $k$-reducibility of self-maps between the monoids $\AA^k(X\vee Y)$ and $\AA^k(X\times Y)$.
+We derive explicit connections between the $k$-reducibility of self-maps in the monoid associated with wedge sums and that of their suspensions, as well as between the monoid of product spaces and that of their loop spaces; see Proposition \ref{prop:redu_suspension} and \ref{prop:redu_loop}, respectively.
 Further, we determine some sufficient conditions for $k$-reducibility of self-maps in $\AA^k(X\vee Y)$; see Lemma \ref{red}.
-Since the cohomology ring $H^*(X\vee Y)$ possesses a richer algebraic structure, the ring homomorphisms induced on cohomology by self-maps of $X\vee Y$ provide an effective tool for verifying the $k$-reducibility of self-maps in $\AAA_k(X\vee Y)$, and this implies the $k$-reducibility of self-maps in $\AA^k(X\vee Y)$; see Theorem \ref{thm:redu_cohom} and Example \ref{redu_example}.
-We determine some useful connections between the $k$-reducibility of a self-map and the nilpotency of its induced endomorphisms on homology groups in Section \ref{nilpotent_reducibility}.
+Since cohomology rings $H^*(X)$ and $H^*(Y)$ have a richer algebraic structure, ring homomorphisms induced in cohomology by self-maps of $X\vee Y$ provide an effective tool to verify the $k$-reducibility of self-maps in $\AAA_k(X\vee Y)$ and $\AA^k(X\vee Y)$; see Theorem \ref{thm:redu_cohom}.
+We find some useful connections between the $k$-reducibility of a self-map and the nilpotency of its induced endomorphisms on homology and cohomology groups in Section \ref{nilpotent_reducibility}.
 In particular, we obtain a sufficient condition for the $k$-reducibility of self-maps in $\AA^k(X\vee Y)$; see Theorem \ref{redu_radical}.
 Further, we establish a sufficient condition for the nilpotency of an endomorphism over a finite abelian group in Lemma \ref{prime_nilpotent}, which leads to a $k$-reducibility result in Proposition \ref{nilpotent_reducibility_homdis}.
-In Section \ref{self-closeness number}, we compute the homology self-closeness numbers of spaces under the assumption of $k$-reducibility.
-Moreover, in Theorem \ref{equality_self-closeness_wedge_product}, we determine the homology self-closeness number of the wedge sum of two spaces in terms of the corresponding invariants of the individual spaces.
+The nilpotent ring endomorphisms of the cohomology rings $H^*(X)$ and $H^*(Y)$ are shown to determine the reducibility of self-maps in the group $\Aut(X\vee Y)$; see Theorem \ref{thm_redu_multi_generators}.
+In Section \ref{self-closeness number}, we compute the homology self-closeness numbers of the wedge of spaces under the assumption of $k$-reducibility.
+We determine the homology self-closeness number of the wedge sum of two spaces in terms of the corresponding invariants of the individual spaces; see Theorem \ref{equality_self-closeness_wedge_product}.
 We also investigate several relations between the homology self-closeness numbers of products and wedge sums of spaces.
 Moreover, we employ a cohomological approach to compute these numbers in certain cases where the $k$-reducibility assumption of a self-map in the monoid of wedge sums fails; see Proposition \ref{wed}.
 In Section \ref{atomic decomposition}, we introduce the notion of an $n$-atomic space.
 We explore relations among the atomicity of a space, its suspension and its loop space in Proposition \ref{atomicity_loop_suspension}.
 Spaces of this type play a crucial role in determining the k-reducibility of self-maps in the monoid $\AA^k(X)$, where the space $X$ admits decompositions as wedges of atomic spaces; see Theorem \ref{reducibility_atomic}.
-Finally, in Section \ref{application}, we present applications of the preceding results, focusing primarily on the homology self-closeness number of an $n$-atomic space; see Lemma \ref{atomic_selfcloseness}.
-We determine the homology self-closeness numbers of wedge sums of $n$-atomic spaces whose individual components have distinct homology self-closeness numbers in Theorem \ref{thm_selfcloseness_redu} and Theorem \ref{thm_higher_selfcloseness_redu}.
+Finally, in Section \ref{application} we present applications of the preceding results, with primary emphasis on the homology self-closeness number of an $n$-atomic space; see Lemma \ref{atomic_selfcloseness}.
+By analyzing $k$-reducibility, we determine the homology self-closeness numbers of wedge sums of finitely many $n$-atomic spaces whose individual components possess distinct homology self-closeness numbers; see Theorem \ref{thm_selfcloseness_redu} and Theorem \ref{thm_higher_selfcloseness_redu}.